 - The crepes can be made in advance, and can be covered with plastic wrap until needed.

 - Place all the ingredients in a small bowl and mix together with a spoon until thoroughly mixed.
-Set aside until needed.
+Set aside until needed.115 g unsalted butter, 133 g white sugar, 3 tbsp blood orange zest, ¼ tsp sea salt

 - In a large non-stick skillet, place half of the blood orange butter, and heat over medium-high heat, until the butter has melted and the sugar in the butter has caramelized slightly.

-- Add ½ cup of the blood orange juice and mix to dissolve the sugar.
+- Add ½ cup of the blood orange juice and mix to dissolve the sugar.1 cup blood orange juice

 - Let this mix simmer for about 1 minute for the juice to concentrate slightly.

 - Place 1 folded crepe in the juice to coat.
 Flip it over and coat the other side, and then fold it into a quarter.
-Leave the crepe in the pan, and repeat with another 3 - 5 crepes (totaling 4 - 6 crepes), fitting neatly and snugly in the pan.
+Leave the crepe in the pan, and repeat with half of the crepes (totaling 5 - 6 crepes),to fit neatly and snugly in the pan.

 - Let the blood orange juice simmer and reduce, while flipping the crepes over once more during the cooking process.

-- Once the juice has reduced, add ½ of the cognac/grand marnier, and heat for a few seconds and flambe the mix carefully.
-Once the flames have died down, serve with a few more blood orange segments and whipped cream.
+- Once the juice is reduced, add ½ of the cognac/grand marnier, and heat for a few seconds and flambé the mix carefully.
+When the flames have died down, serve with a few more blood orange segments and whipped cream.
+Also sprinkle some extra sugar on top if you like.½ cup Grand Marnier or Cognac, 1 blood orange, Raspberries, Whipped cream, Extra sugar to sprinkle on top